Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

 ## Coding
 ### Step 1
 - Create the project for the lab and add [the two files](#lab-files).
 - write a main function to only test the `prnGrade` function that is not used in the main logic.
-Complete the `prnGrade` first and then continue coding the rest of the functions
+Complete the `prnGrade` first and then continue coding the rest of the functions.
+  A reminder that the end goal of prnGrade is to take a numerical grade and then display the letter grade equivalent of that numerical grade.
     ```C
     // tester for prnGrade function
     #define _CRT_SECURE_NO_WARNINGS